-As depicted in the graphics, our students' overall ethics scores met our performance targets.
+As depicted in the graphics, our students' overall ethics scores did not meet our performance targets.
 Proficiency benchmarks were set so that 75% of assessed students fall under meeting or exceeding expectations.
-Findings show 82% of students met the target.
+Findings show 56% of students met the target.

 With regard to the individual components of ethics that are described on the rubric, our secondary proficiency benchmark was set at less than 10% of students scoring "below expectations" on any single trait assessed.
-Results show the students scored below expectations on all individual traits.
-However, it is an improvement from the last assessment, which showed a larger amount of students below expectations for all traits.
+Results show the majority of students scored below expectations on all individual traits.